GustavoPellanda/IOT_Fish_Tank/README.md

 <h2>Web Interface</h2>
   <p>This is the web interface, from which you can monitor and control the fish tanks:</p>
   <img src="https://user-images.githubusercontent.com/129123498/233806760-cb87e62e-f622-40d8-92cc-4343f308a9ed.png" alt="Gráfico sendo exibido na web">

-<h2>Building</h2>
- <p>🚧 22/04/2023 - At the moment, the functions that communicate between the Web Interface and the controller are still under development.</p>